rolo298github/first-custom-theme/README.md

 <h3>ReadMe.md File Styling</h3>
 GitHub has their own markup syntax for styling Markdown documents like the ReadMe.md file.
 Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
-Here is the link to [Mastering Markdown in GitHub] (https://guides.github.com/features/mastering-markdown/).
+Here is a link to [Mastering Markdown in GitHub] (https://guides.github.com/features/mastering-markdown/).
 I found it very helpful.

 <h2>Screenshots</h2>